 So, there you go.
 Climb the mountains no matter how big or small, piss each other off in a good, non threatening way and say yes to every harebrained, random idea.
 That’ll be the making of even the most impossible of relationships, right?
 Weeeelll no. Of course, there are a million ways to make a marriage and a partnership work and a million ways to make it fall at the first or last hurdle.

 At the end of the day, (and the start) be honest, be trusting, love and be happy.
 Talk, listen and learn.
 Being in a relationship is about growing and changing with each other.
 It’s sharing, commitment and respect.
+And if our three cornerstones for a happy marriage fail then there are always other options such as couples counselling which I would recommend if the floodgates fail to open where communication is concerned.

 So, to recap, that’s, don’t forget the rope, stop with the roadblocks and piss ’em off.
 I’m telling ya, seventeen years, we can’t be wrong.
 Happy relationship-ing!